SeanMainer/medrhythms/README.md

 ## Overview

 This is a standard React frontend project built with Create React App.
+This Frontend (React) app connects to ➝ Backend (Flask API) (hint: see 'backend' branch which talks to the ➝ Database (MySQL).
 Follow the instructions above to install dependencies and run the application.